About the Krazydad Website

 Use this handy dandy email address.

-Are you the same 'jbum' from Flickr?
+Are you the same 'jbum' who used to be active on Flickr?

 Aren't you the guy that made the Whitney Music Box?